konczdev/e4-cookbook-basic-recipe/tutorials/Eclipse_RCP_Cookbook_Preferences.md

 ## Ingredients

 This recipe is based on the [Eclipse RCP Cookbook – The Topping Recipe](Eclipse_RCP_Cookbook_p2.md).
-To get started fast with this recipe, the recipe is prepared for you on GitHub .
+To get started fast with this recipe, the recipe is prepared for you on GitHub.

 To use the prepared recipe, import the project by cloning the Git repository: